Grunex/ROS_precise_pushing/README.md

 ```

 ## Maintainer
-Gymnasium-Planar-Robotics is currently maintained by Lara Bergmann (@lbergmann1).
+This repository is currently maintained by Lara Bergmann (@lbergmann1).